 When we talk about “render blocking”, and specifically render blocking CSS, we are referring to those resources — CSS files — that are loaded in the page that cause the web browser to block the rendering of the page until they are loaded.

 Those CSS files can be large — in many cases, CSS can account for hundreds of kilobytes of data that must be loaded, in addition to the HTML, before it is rendered.
+Thankfully there are solutions to eliminate render-blocking CSS in above-the-fold content and optimize CSS delivery.

 The Defacto Solution